thanhtuantran84/axe-devhub-action/README.md

-# axe-watcher-action
+# axe-devhub-action

-> A GitHub Action for reporting the axe Watcher status of a particular commit.
+> A GitHub Action for reporting the axe DevHub status of a particular commit.

 ## Example Workflow

-A full example of the `axe-watcher-action` can be seen at [`.github/workflows/tests.yml`](./.github/workflows/tests.yml).
+A full example of the `axe-devhub-action` can be seen at [`.github/workflows/tests.yml`](./.github/workflows/tests.yml).

 ## Inputs